 (1) Maintains clearly specified educational objectives that are consistent with its mission and appropriate in light of the degrees or certificates awarded;

-(2) Is successful in achieving its stated objectives; and
+(2) Is successful in achieving its stated objectives at both the institutional and program levels; and

-degree and certificate ;
+(3) Maintains requirements that at least conform to commonly accepted academic standards, or the equivalent, including pilot programs in 602.18(b).

-(b) Requires the institution or program to prepare, following guidance provided by the agency, an in-depth self-study that includes the assessment of educational quality and the institution's or program's continuing efforts to improve educational quality
+(b) Requires the institution or program to engage in a self-study process that assesses the institution’s or program’s educational quality and success in meeting its mission and objectives, highlights opportunities for improvement, and includes a plan for making those improvements.

 (c) Conducts at least one on-site review of the institution or program during which it obtains sufficient information to determine if the institution or program complies with the agency's standards;